Rudtrack/structured-tree/README.md

 ## Structured Tree

-To view the Structured Tree you can select "Open Dendron Tree" in the Application's Ribbon bar.
+To view the Structured Tree you can select "Open Structured Tree" in the Application's Ribbon bar.

 A note with an orange circle indicator
 (![Note without corresponding file](images/note-without-file.png)) is a note that does not have a